 Manslaughter crimes are serious offenses that carry heavy penalties.
 A criminal conviction may cost you your personal and professional life.
-If you have been charged with such a crime in Arizona, you must seek legal help from a skilled Phoenix criminal defense lawyer as soon as possible.
+If you have been charged with such a crime in Arizona, you must seek legal help from a Phoenix criminal defense lawyer and manslaughter attorney as soon as possible.

-At Snader Law Group, we are dedicated to providing legal assistance to our clients who are accused of committing serious crimes in Phoenix.
-We have the expertise in criminal law, the ability to give you sound legal advice, and the experience to successfully pursue the best possible legal outcome for your case.
+At Snader Law Group, we are dedicated to providing legal assistance to our clients accused of committing serious crimes in Phoenix.
+We have the expertise in criminal law, the ability to give you sound legal advice, and the experience to pursue your case’s best possible legal outcome successfully.
 We will protect your rights and develop persuasive arguments to help reduce or dismiss your criminal charges.

-Call our criminal defense law firm now and schedule an initial case evaluation.
+Call our Arizona criminal defense law firm now and schedule an initial case evaluation.

-Why Do I Need a Manslaughter Defense Attorney in Arizona?
+Why Do I Need a Manslaughter Attorney in Arizona?

 - Has 30 years of experience as a Phoenix criminal lawyer

 - and is a former prosecutor, so he knows how it works on the inside

 - Has a perfect “10” rating on avvo.com

-- Is highly recommended by former clients and other Phoenix manslaughter lawyers
+- Is highly recommended by former clients and other Phoenix defense lawyers

-You can find an experienced criminal defense attorney at the Law Office of Howard A. Snader.
-Our law firm represents clients in Phoenix charged with aggravated assault, sex crimes, domestic violence, drug crimes, and more.
+You can find an experienced Phoenix negligent homicide attorney at Snader Law Group.
+Our Arizona criminal defense law firm represents clients in Phoenix charged with aggravated assault, sex crimes, domestic violence, drug crimes, and more.

-Call us today to schedule your free legal defense strategy consultation.
+Call us today to schedule your free legal defense strategy consultation with a Phoenix lawyer.

 What is the Difference Between Manslaughter vs Negligent Homicide in Arizona?

-The State of Arizona does not classify the criminal offense of manslaughter as voluntary or involuntary.
+The State of Arizona does not classify the criminal offense of manslaughter as voluntary manslaughter or involuntary manslaughter.
 It is either “manslaughter” or “negligent homicide.”
-In Arizona, there are four classifications of homicide: first-degree murder, second-degree murder, negligent homicide, and manslaughter.
-If you are facing a criminal charge for manslaughter or any other crime that resulted in the death of another person, you must have strong legal representation from a Phoenix criminal defense attorney.
+There are four classifications of homicide: first-degree murder, second-degree murder, negligent homicide, and manslaughter.
+If you are facing a criminal charge for manslaughter or any other crime that resulted in the death of another person, you must have solid legal representation from a Phoenix criminal attorney.